xStarbound/xStarbound/README.md

 **Not compatible:** The following mods are *NOT* compatible with xStarbound:

 - [boner guy](https://steamcommunity.com/sharedfiles/filedetails/?id=2992238651) — would work if it didn't have an explicit StarExtensions check.
+- [Cheap as Dirt](https://steamcommunity.com/sharedfiles/filedetails/?id=3302756487) — not compatible with xStarbound for stupid reasons.
+No compatibility patch is planned.
 - [Futara's Dragon Engine](https://steamcommunity.com/sharedfiles/filedetails/?id=2297133082) — causes severe server- *and* client-side entity lag on xStarbound.
 Use
 - [Futara's Dragon Race](https://steamcommunity.com/sharedfiles/filedetails/?id=1958993491) — due to poor coding in this mod, it causes a whole bunch of errors on xStarbound.
 Also depends on Futara's Dragon Engine and thus inherits its severe lag issue.
 - [Limited Lives](https://steamcommunity.com/sharedfiles/filedetails/?id=3222951645) — no longer compatible with xStarbound for stupid reasons.
 No compatibility patch is planned.